cjavdev/presence_demo/README.md

 on a where clause.
 + A little better: keep an LRU cache of users who visit the site.
 + Best?: Hash that's updated when someone joins/leaves

+### OPTION 1:

++ Every time a controller aciton fires, touch the current user, then compile a list of online users based on `User#updated_at`.